VictorMayer/VictorMayer/README.md

 ## I'm a Creative Web Developer!!

-### Passionate about writing software that solves problems in a creative way
+### Passionate about learning new things and writing software that solves problems in a creative way

 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently working on my portfolio website.